 The Emperor's Nightingale by Bob Monk

 Traffic is one of the most fascinating systems on the planet.
-It has qualities of fluid dynamics and complex adaptive systems and it's a perfect laboratory for playing with strategies for helping actors satisfy their own needs in ways that work best for the whole system--a challenge that's core to designing healthy organizations, healthy collaborations, and a healthy society.
+It has qualities of fluid dynamics and complex adaptive systems and it's a fascinating laboratory for playing with strategies to help individual actors satisfy their own needs in ways that work best for the whole system--a challenge that's core to designing healthy organizations, healthy collaborations, and a healthy society.

-When traffic works well, it flows like liquid; the many conflicts among drivers are resolved dynamically and fluidly.
-When these interactions are dynamically resolved in a way that supports BOTH the good functioning of the whole system AND that satisfies the self-interest of individual actors over time, we achieve a kind of optimal state.
-Systems that deliver this optimal stage consistently over time are what I call “facilitative systems."
+When traffic works well, it flows like liquid, and any conflicts among drivers are resolved dynamically and fluidly.
+When these interactions are readily resolved in a way that supports BOTH the good functioning of the whole system AND that satisfies the self-interest of individual actors over time, we achieve a kind of optimal dynamic state.
+Systems that deliver this optimal state consistently over time are what I call “facilitative systems."

 To understand facilitative systems, let’s look at how traffic control is handled in three countries: The Philippines, Singapore, and the U.K.